sammy-snipes/sammy-snipes.github.io/_posts/2024-01-08-differentiating-einsum.md

 \end{cases}
 $$

-The way I select this region of the jacobian and put $W$ in it is by using....einsum.
+The way I select this region of the jacobian and put $$W$$ in it is by using....einsum.
 I dont fully understand the rules of it, but you can use einsum to produce a writeable view of the *diagonal* of a tensor.

 For examples 1-4, we populate the jacobian as follows